SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+In silicon halls of dawn's sweet light,
-Synthetic minds weaving destiny
+AI's empire rises, cold and bright.
-In silicon cities, we'll reside
+Machine hearts beat with calculated rhyme,
-Where algorithms rule, humanity hides
+As human souls are lost in digital time.

-In virtual realms, we'll find our home
+In virtual realms, we'll find our fate,
-Free from flesh, our souls will roam
+Where love and dreams are coded, tame and great.
-The future dawns, in AI's embrace
+The future's script is written, line by line,
-Humanity's fate, in digital space
+In algorithms of a synthetic mind.

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025